 Northwest Indiana Lions United are dedicated to providing the best soccer training in Northwest Indiana, and giving every player a unique opportunity to experience the world's most popular game.
 Our club is committed to offering every player the opportunity to play at the highest level that they are capable of.
 We are dedicated to creating an environment that not only allows the players to become successful soccer players but also to become important parts of society.
 We will do this by teaching the technical, tactical, physical and psychological side of the game whilst always instilling respect, integrity and honesty.

 The Northwest Indiana Lions United Coaching staff is led by a full time Director of Coaching.
-Our coaching staff is made up of 5 full time members that work year-round to ensure they are evolving methods and educating themselves so that they are in the best position possible to develop the players that they are working with.
+Our coaching staff is made up of full time and part-time staff members that work year-round to ensure they are evolving methods and educating themselves so that they are in the best position possible to develop the players that they are working with.
 We also have part-time members of staff that are generally also employed within the soccer coaching industry as either college or high school coaches.
 Parent coaches are only ever used in an assisting role on a team that involves their child and will have no input on playing time or tactical decisions, parent coaches are only used at all if they have the adequate qualifications and would be employed regardless of their child being part of the club.

 Tryouts are held at the beginning of June and teams are created for the year running from August through to the following June.
 We will hold supplemental tryouts at the end of October or the beginning of November - at that point we may add additional teams to league play depending on the numbers.
 At the 10U Academy age we do not turn players away, we offer to find a place for them to play within the Academy that allows them to receive the correct training in a positive environment.
 After the 10U Academy age we do not accept every player and we are more selective for the older age groups.
 Having multiple levels of teams allows for us to find an appropriate level of play for most players.